History of Curaçao

-The history of Curaçao starts with settlement by the Arawaks, an Amerindian people coming from the South American mainland.
+The history of Curaçao starts with settlement by the Arawakan-speaking Indigenous people who migrated from the South American mainland.
 They are believed to have inhabited the island for many hundreds of years before the arrival of Europeans.

 Pre-colonial history

 1500 year-old petroglyphs near Hato Caves.

 The earliest trace of human habitation on Curaçao can be found in Rooi Rincon.
 It consists in a natural overhang in the rocks used by preceramic residents.
 The remains that have been found consist of waste heaps of shell, animal bone material and stone.
 The objects are made of stone and shell, which can be used for different purposes.
 There are also rock paintings here.
 The dating of these oldest remains of Curaçao is between about 2900 and 2300 BCE.
 Similar remains and human graves are known from Sint Michielsberg, c.
 2000 to 1600 BCE.
 However, a recent study on charcoal material at the site of Saliña Sint Marie points towards human activity taking place as early as c.
 3700 BCE.

 Remains of pottery from the ceramic period have been found at, among others, Knip and San Juan.
 The dates are between ca. 450 and 1500 CE.
 The material belongs to the Dabajuroid culture, specifically the Caquetio people, who came from nearby northwestern Venezuela.
-On the basis of their language, these Indigenous inhabitants are categorized as Arawaks.
+On the basis of their language, these Indigenous inhabitants are categorized as Arawakan speakers.
 The Caquetíos lived in small settlements with up to about 40 inhabitants.
 The villages were often located near inland bays, mainly on the south coast.
 The later Caquetíos lived from small-scale cultivation of cassava, fishing, collecting shellfish, and hunting small game.
 In addition, they traded with fellow natives from other islands and from the mainland.
 Residences have been found at, among others, Knip and Santa Barbara.

 Scientific investigation of the first inhabitants of the Netherlands Antilles started in the 19th century, notably with amateur A.J. van Koolwijk who made the first field explorations.
 He also made an inventory of the petroglyphs on the island.
 Since then, many have dealt with the earliest inhabitants of Curaçao.